A Guide to Dress Pant Breaks: The 4 Options To Choose From

 4. Full Break Pants

 The last style to cover is the most conservative look you could ask for — the full break.
-The full break is a great look for older gentlemen or those who like a classic look as this variation was far more prevalent in the pre-internet, pre-slim-fit-everything era.
+The full break is a great look for older gentlemen or those who like a classic look.
+Notably, this variation was far more prevalent in the pre-internet, pre-slim-fit-everything era and much less common now.
+This is also a very handsome style for heavier winter wool pants or pants with cuffs.

 How It Looks

 A full break is when the hem of your pants makes substantial contact with your shoes to the effect of creating a generous but still elegant looking ripple in the area above the hem.
-Since this look often pairs with pant legs that are less tapered, the longer hem will also cover most of the laces on your shoes and the back of the hem will sit just above the outer soles of your shoes.
+Since this look often pairs with pant legs that are less tapered, the longer hem will also cover most of the laces on your shoes.
+Be mindful that back of the hem should sit just above the heel of your shoes.

-It’s important to note that pants that puddle at the hem or those that form multiple breaks/wrinkles in the area above the hem would generally be considered too long and are a look we’d encourage you to avoid, regardless of your sense of fashion or build.
+It’s important to note that pants that puddle at the hem or those that form multiple breaks/wrinkles in the area above the hem would generally be considered sloppy.
+Any tailor can manage a quick hem, and we highly encourage it regardless of style.
+Be sure the rear hem of your trouser never drags below your shoe.

 The Pant Cut